snac-cooperative/technical-docs/Vocabulary-properties-and-ontologies.md

 reasonable to either parse the place name, or have the user explicitly choose a place name.

 Consider what happens if (and I'm opposed to this) all CPF entities were imported into the property table.
-That would be denormalization and data duplication, and would only end in tears.
+That would be denormalization, data duplication, and would only end in tears.

 ### Use Markov models instead of an ontology